 Ethereum’s requirement for running a validator node is 32 ETH.
 As for Cardano, although there is no minimal stake to start a node, you will need to lock 500 ADA plus fees to start a staking pool.

-But if you plan to delegate to a staking pool, there is no minimum for either of them.
+But if you plan to delegate to a staking pool, there usually is no minimum requirement.

 Rewards Earned and Lock-up Period

-However, you can unstake your ADA at any time while, in Ethereum’s case, the staked ETH and the rewards are still awaiting the update to unlock them.
+You can unstake your ADA at any time while, in Ethereum’s case, the staked ETH and the rewards are usually locked up for certain periods which you agree to before completing the staking process.

 In Conclusion

-Staking Cardano is generally and technically safe, given that its digital currency never leaves your wallet.
+Staking Cardano is generally and technically safe, given that the digital currency never leaves your wallet.
 It also features minimal staking requirements compared to its closest competitor, Ethereum.

 And as you earn Cardano staking rewards, you are also helping make blockchain operations faster and more stable.